r0b0/visionfive2-linux/README.md

 This is an unofficial fork with updated 6.12, tested on VisionFive 2 Lite

-See the [releases tab](https://github.com/r0b0/visionfive2-linux/releases) for downloads
+See the [deb repo site](https://r0b0.github.io/visionfive2-linux/) to install on your Debian/Ubuntu system

 Feel free to request changes to the configuration in the [issues tab](https://github.com/r0b0/visionfive2-linux/issues)